 So, can we talk trail mix today?
 I love the stuff, and it comes in really handy when you’re living out of your car, which is basically what I’ve been doing this summer as I travel around the back roads of Vermont.
 Trail mix for me usually consists of whatever dried fruit and nuts I have on hand, tossed into a bag, and then thrown onto the passenger seat of my car for random snacking.
 It provides instant energy, and it keeps my hands and mouth busy on those extra-long road trips.

 My kids have grown away from accompanying me on every single adventure, and I’ll admit that it’s bittersweet.
 I appreciate the alone time, but I really do miss them when I’m away from home.
-So when they agreed to accompany me on a recent road trip to Vermont’s Northeast Kingdom, I was beyond thrilled, and I figured it called for something more than the random road trip snacks I usually prepare.
+So when they agreed to accompany me on a recent road trip along Route 100 in Vermont, I was beyond thrilled, and I figured it called for something more than the random road trip snacks I usually prepare.

 Totally Tropical Trail Mix

 The trail mix recipe below is as near to perfect as a trail mix can be.
 It’s the perfect mix of salty and sweet, and the flavor is totally indulgent without being heavy.
 I tried out cacao nibs for the first time ever, mainly because our summer has been so hot and humid, and I didn’t want chocolate melting all over our fingers and my car.
 So here’s the thing about cacao nibs — they’re crunchy and a little bitter, and not so awesome on their own (in my opinion).
 But when mixed with dried fruit and nuts, they take on the sweet and salty flavors of their neighbors and share their intense chocolate yumminess with the whole bag.

 Ready to give this totally tropical trail mix a shot?
 This road trip snack is the easiest thing to make in the world.
 It tastes so much better than most grocery store varieties, and I’m guessing that after you make it, you’ll never want to buy trail mix again.
 You can thank me later.